 7. CONTRIBUTING FLAVOUR AND COLOUR:

-The products in which eggs are used contribute to its flavour and colour, Examples are cakes and custard.
+The products in which eggs are used contribute to their flavor and color, Examples are cakes and custard.

 8. STABILISING EMULSION AND FOAMS:

 In several products, eggs are used to form emulsions or foams.
-For example, eggs are used in salad dressings, e.g., mayonnaise, to stabilise an oil-in-water emulsion.
-In meringue and sponge cakes, the function of the egg is to stabilise the foam, i.e., the air in the liquid dispersion.
+For example, eggs are used in salad dressings, e.g., mayonnaise, to stabilize an oil-in-water emulsion.
+In meringue and sponge cakes, the function of the egg is to stabilize the foam, i.e., the air in the liquid dispersion.

 9. THICKENING OF FOOD MIXTURES: